 Job shadowing allows you to get an up-close look at a career, an employer, or even an industry that interests you.
 You "shadow" a working professional as s/he goes through a normal day on the job.
 Job shadowing may last a couple of hours, a half day, or an entire day.
 Opportunities can be found informally through networking or more formally through informational interviews.

-The Career Services Center assists students in their job shadow endeavors.We
+The Center for Career Development assists students in their job shadow endeavors.We

 - maintain a database of organizations that have demonstrated an interest in hiring Duquesne students.